jeremy-rifkin/cpptrace/README.md

 `cpptrace::stacktrace::current()`.
 On top of a set of helper functions `struct stacktrace` allows direct access to frames as well as iterators.

+`cpptrace::stacktrace::print` can be used to print a stacktrace. `cpptrace::stacktrace::print_with_snippets` can be used to print a stack trace with source code snippets.

 ```cpp
 namespace cpptrace {
     // Some type sufficient for an instruction pointer, currently always an alias to std::uintptr_t